 “So if you don’t drink beer, we’re pretty sure you’ll take a shine to our gin-

 Free taster evening

-“On Thursday 2 April, we’re holding a free preview evening, where you can sample the beers, talk to the brewers and buy last-minute tickets (if there’s any left).
+“On the Thursday before the festival opening night, we’re holding a free preview evening, where you can sample the beers, talk to the brewers and buy last-minute tickets (if there’s any left).
 There’s no fee to enter, just pay for your drinks, and get a taste for what Foot-Tapper is going to bring to Forres.”